Abraham Salkowitz: Biography and career

 Salkowitz, along with his partner, Carl Heimberger, designed the North Shore Towers in Glen Oaks, Queens, in 1971.

 In 1988, Salkowitz closed his firm.
 Heimberger continued working as an architect, eventually founding Heimberger & Seidman.

 Death

 Salkowitz died on January 7, 1998, aged 89.

 Personal life

-Salkowitz was Jewish and was a member of Temple Beth Sholom in East Hills, New York, which he designed.
+Salkowitz was Jewish and was a member of Temple Beth Sholom – a Conservative synagogue – in East Hills, New York.
 He was married to his wife, Fae, who predeceased him.
 They had four children and several grandchildren.
 For many years, they lived at 151 Westwood Circle in East Hills – a home which he designed as part of the Westwood at Roslyn development.